 We are unable to produce the same grouped analysis as presented in Figure 3 for the devolved administrations because of smaller sample sizes within each age group.
 We are able to produce estimates on positivity by single year of age for Wales, Northern Ireland and Scotland using a different model.
-These can be found in the accompanying datasets.
+These can be found in the dataset that accompanies this bulletin.
 This uses a different method to the grouped age analysis presented previously for England and are therefore not comparable.

-Estimates for non-overlapping 14-day periods (which underpin our modelled estimates) by age group are available in our datasets, and are provided as an alternative measure over time for context.
+Estimates for non-overlapping 14-day periods (which underpin our modelled estimates) by age group are available in our dataset, and are provided as an alternative measure over time for context.